-When certain conditions are met, foreign employees may choose to be taxed at a flat rate of 26 % on their gross salary income rather than being subject to the general rules of taxation of individuals (see below).
-The foreign employees must pay a tax-deductible labour market contribution at a rate of 8 % resulting in a total tax of approx. 32 % on the gross salary income:
+When certain conditions are met, foreign employees may choose to be taxed at a flat rate of 27 % on their gross salary income rather than being subject to the general rules of taxation of individuals (see below).
+The foreign employees must pay a tax-deductible labour market contribution at a rate of 8 % resulting in a total tax of approx. 33 % on the gross salary income:

-Total 31.92 %

-Tax, 26 % of 92 %, 23.92 %

 Labour market contribution 8 %

+Tax, 27 % of 92 %, 24.84 %

+Total 32.84 %